dmcartor/MDMR/README.md

 # MDMR
-Conduct multivariate distance matrix regression (Anderson, 2001; McArdle & Anderson, 2001) using the analytical p-values described by McArtor, Lubke, \& Bergeman (second revision under review) and compute permutation-based measures of effect size proposed by McArtor et al.
+Conduct multivariate distance matrix regression (Anderson, 2001; McArdle & Anderson, 2001) using the analytical p-values described by McArtor, Lubke, \& Bergeman (2017) and compute permutation-based measures of effect size proposed by McArtor et al.

 The most recent version can be installed from github using the devtools package: